Daphne baksanica Pobed.

-Daphne oleoides is a Evergreen Shrub up to 1.00 metres tall.
+Daphne oleoides is an evergreen shrub that can grow up to 1.00 metres tall

 All parts of the plant are poisonous[

 ].
 Skin contact with the sap can cause dermatitis in some people[